-PSYC480 Field Experience: ...
-(3)
+PSYC480 Field Experience in Psychology (3)

-Provides the opportunity to apply and assess theoretical psychological concepts in agency and business settings under the supervision of faculty.
-Prerequisites: PSYC410, PSYC430, PSYC530, PSYC544, or concurrent enrollment in PSYC530 and/or PSYC544.
+Provides an opportunity for students to become exposed to the mental health field.
+Includes observation, assessment, application of theory, psychological concepts, and treatment issues within an agency and/or business settings under the supervision of qualified professionals and faculty.
+Prerequisites: PSYC410, PSYC430, PSYC530, or concurrent enrollment in PSYC530.